Saturday, April 12, 2025

 Wrightsville Beach to Swansboro

 I departed Wrightsville Beach and headed south to Hammock Bay or further.
-The weather was cold and I had several layers.
+The weather was cold, and I had several layers.

-It was a nice change of scenery towards Hamock bay.
-I got there about 3PM and decided I had energy and time to get to Swansboro bay, another 18 miles.
+It was a nice change of scenery towards Hammock Bay.
+I arrived around 3 PM and decided I had the energy and time to travel to Swansboro Bay, another 18 miles away.

-But the Onslow bridge was building a new draw bridge and they left the new bridge half way down so no sail boat could cross at 4PM.
-At 4:10, the lifted the bridge but it was too late for me.
+However, a new Onslow bridge was under construction, and they had left the new bridge halfway down, so no sailboat could cross at 4 PM.
+At 4:10, they lifted the bridge, but it was too late for me.
 I dropped the anchor to rest and tidy up a little bit.
-I then relized I had dropped the anchor between two no anchor zone that had lines on the seabed.
-It seemed that I was between the two.
+I then realized I had dropped the anchor between two no-anchor zones that had lines on the seabed.
+I was between the two.
 At 4:40, I was told the bridge would open at 5 and two other sailboats appeared.
 I hauled anchor and waited for the opening.